-I do not know what is the reason but my birds died, I think there is a stomach problem with my bird?
+I do not know why, but my birds died, I think there is a stomach problem with my birds.

-Stomach problem, I do not know that, what I do?
-There are some birds in my cage but now there are only 9 birds or 8 birds so now I do not know that what.
+Stomach problems?
+I don't know what to do?
+There were more birds in my cage, but now there are only 9 or 8 birds so now I do not know that I should do.
 I do but I think they have a stomach problem because they are urinating.
-I have tried: I am from Pakistan I used two kind of medicine flaygel and amodium.
+I have tried: I am from Pakistan.
+I used two kind of medicine flaygel and amodium.